-Past attempts to design analytic instruments for our target group have not been successful because the criteria proposed for assessment are often above what is accomplished in a large proportion of the written productions by profoundly deaf primary school children.
-Thus they fail to discriminate between different levels of production and place many productions at floor level.
+Past attempts to design analytic instruments for the target group have not been successful because the criteria proposed for assessment are often above what is accomplished in a large proportion of the written productions of profoundly deaf primary school children.
+Thus, the criteria fail to discriminate between different levels of production and place many productions at floor level.

+Yoshinaga-Itano and Snyder (1985), for example, proposed the following criteria.

+- Number of sentences and words used in the composition. - The complexity of syntactic form used, and composition development. - Analysis and categorization of errors made in composition. - Quantitative use made of different parts of speech. - Quantitative analysis made of transformational grammar structures.

+Even a brief inspection of the writing samples produced by 10-11-year-old profoundly deaf students presented in our previous work (Burman et al., 2007) will reveal the inadequacy of the above criteria.
+Table 1 presents sample paragraphs from the beginning of stories classified at the top level of performance, which included approximately seven per cent of the stories analysed.
+The above criteria could be applied (though with difficulty) to the texts presented in Table 1, but it should be quite clear that there will be obvious obstacles

+Table 1: Transcriptions of the first paragraph of a story describing a four-picture sequence, by four children.

-Yoshinaga-Itano and Snyder (1985), for example, proposed the following criteria: (1) number of sentences and words used in the composition; (2) complexity of syntactic form used and composition development; (3) analysis and categorization of errors made in composition; (4) quantitative use of different parts of speech; and (5) quantitative analysis of types of transformational grammar structures.
-Even a brief inspection of the writing samples produced by 10/11-year-old profoundly deaf students presented in our previous work (Burman, Nunes, & Evans, 2007) will reveal the inadequacy of these criteria.
-Figure 1 presents sample paragraphs from the beginning of stories classified at our top level of performance, which included approximately 7% of the stories analysed.
-These criteria could be applied (though with difficulty) to the texts presented in Figure 1, but it should be quite clear that there will be obvious obstacles when one tries to apply them to less structured productions.
-Although it is possible to count the number of sentences in these productions - the criterion which is the most straightforward from those proposed by Yoshinaga-Itano and Snyder - the analysis of variation in complexity of syntactic forms will show a floor effect.
-Even the best stories produced by the children in our sample show very little variation in syntactic complexity.
-It is necessary to search for criteria that describe smaller steps in the development of written language in order to obtain an appropriate assessment of deaf children's written productions.
+- 1. On morning Daddy got the big bag for clothes inside He have a family went to the new house - 2.
+The boy was pack the suit cases because ready go to holidays - 3.
+The boy was called Sam.
+Sam was pack the clothes Because we goes outing. - 4.
+The man is called Tom he put his clothes in pack because it was great a hot day when we try to apply them to less-structured productions.
+Although it is possible to count the number of sentences in these productions - the criterion that is the most straightforward - analysis of variation in complexity of syntactic forms will show a floor effect.
+Even the best stories produced by the children in the sample showed very little variation in syntactic complexity.
+It is necessary to search for criteria which describe smaller steps in the development of written language in order to obtain an appropriate assessment of deaf children's written productions.

-Figure 1 about here
+^{}These productions comprise the top seven per cent of all the 58 stories analysed by Burman et al. (2007)